mrak/stubby4node/README.md

 * `request`: describes the client's call to the server
    * `method`: GET/POST/PUT/DELETE/etc.
-   * `url`: the URI string.
+   * `url`: the URI regex string.
 GET parameters should also be included inline here
    * `query`: a key/value map of query string parameters included with the request
    * `headers`: a key/value map of headers the server should respond to
    * `post`: a string matching the textual body of the response.